 Phase II - Finding and evaluating options for solutions (i.e. analysis of options for making the decision).
 This includes the identification of different options, assessment of their risks, benefits, feasibility and impact in view of the prevailing circumstances, as well as the timeline for their potential implementation.

 Phase III - Selecting, executing and post-assessing the decision (i.e. executing and implementing a decision and gaining insights/feedback on the process post-decision).
-This includes the selection of the “optimal” decision based on the analysis of options above, the implementation of that solution, and the post-assessment of the decision and the decision-making process during/after its implementation to extract lessons for future decisions.
+This includes the selection of the “optimal” decision based on the analysis of options above, the communication and implementation of that solution, and the post-assessment of the decision and the decision-making process during/after its implementation to extract lessons for future decisions.

 For more information, please contact: email@example.com